 We all misplace our car keys from time to time, but how will you start your car if you can’t find it?
 By learning how to start a car without the key, you ensure that you are never stranded again.
 It’s also important to figure out how to start the car when you lose the key fob or it breaks.

 Modern cars are almost impossible to start without the right key.
 On older car models, you can often start the engine without a key with the help of a screwdriver and a hammer.
 It is also possible to hotwire the engine.

-In this guide, we discuss the various options available, so you can get the car engine started.
-We also look at what you should do if you don’t have a working key fob.
+In this guide, I discuss the various options available so you can get the car engine started.
+I also look at what you should do if you don’t have a working key fob.

 How to Start a Car Without a Key

 Modern car models use an immobilizer, and in this case, you must have the original key near the ignition switch.
-If the immobilizer is not unlocked by the transponder in the key, it will not start what ever you do and therefore these techniques will not work.
-They work well with older cars without an immobilizer though.
+If the immobilizer is not unlocked by the transponder in the key, it will not start no matter what you do, and therefore these techniques will not work.
+They work well with older cars without an immobilizer, though.

 This common technique allows you to disable the lock pins.
 On the downside, it will damage the key mechanism, requiring the need to get it replaced.
 You need to gain access to where the inner flaps begin in the ignition.
 This requires you to get into the keyhole about 2/3 inches.
 Use your drill or hammer to access the area.

 Once you have access, you can insert the screwdriver head and try to turn the ignition.
 If there’s no screwdriver handy, any metal piece that’s flat might work.

 You can’t hotwire a newer car, but it should work with most models to the 1990s.
 This method helps you bypass the ignition system.

 Remove the steering wheel column plastic cover.
 You will find screws on either side.
 This should provide you access to the car’s ignition system.